High Risk Obstetrics - Sunnybrook Health Sciences Centre

 Program Information

-Many thanks for your interest in the Maternal Fetal Medicine and Advanced Obstetrics hospital-based Fellowship at Sunnybrook Health Sciences Centre.
+Many thanks for your interest in the Maternal Fetal Medicine and High Risk Obstetrics hospital-based Fellowship at Sunnybrook Health Sciences Centre.
 This is a 1-year funded fellowship position and is associated with, but not the same as, the University of Toronto's 2-year fellowship which also rotates through Sunnybrook.
 Below, you will find information regarding details of the fellowship as well as some information about the hospital itself.

 Objectives